zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 Each assignment will be slightly different and will include instructions on what is required to complete it.
 Depending on the testing tools in an assignment, the specific commands may change.
-For this lesson, we ran `npm install` and `npm test`: `npm install` to set up the necessary tools, and `npm test` to run the actual test.
+For JavaScript and React labs, you will need to run `npm install` to set up the necessary tools before running the tests.
+For Ruby and Rails labs, the corresponding command is `bundle`.

-You'll also see some assignments that ask you to run `bundle` and `rspec` — `bundle`, like `npm install`, will set up necessary tools and `rspec` will run the tests.
-We'll include instructions indicating which commands to run.
-In all cases, you can run the tests as many times as you would like.
+Each lab will include instructions indicating which command to run.
+In any case, you can run `learn-lab test` as many times as you would like.
 Some labs will have many tests and may require running the tests many times while you solve them.

-## Uploading Your Work To Canvas
+## Submitting Your Work To Canvas

 To register completion of an assignment in Canvas, you must submit a link to your GitHub repository.